 Clone Coins: A Threat To Crypto Exchanges?

-In spite of the legitimate and even beneficial applications for cloned coins, cryptocurrency exchanges are rightfully worried.
+In spite of the legitimate and even beneficial applications such as Bitcoin Prime for cloned coins, cryptocurrency exchanges are rightfully worried.

 The burgeoning world of cryptocurrency trading has long been fraught with security concerns.
 The most recent report to emerge is that hackers are cloning coins through a process known as “spoofing”.
 Through spoofing, hackers can make it appear as if they possess a coin in a wallet when in actuality they don’t have possession of the coin at all.
 When the scammers initiate an exchange transaction, they can easily dupe unsuspecting traders because they have already transacted with themselves.